- The Best Soap Bars

 Best for body

-This triple-milled, titanium-free soap bar utilises goats milk, avocado, soft lily and musk to create a rich lather that softens skin.
+This vegan-friendly, cruelty-free, plastic-free soap bar utilises naturally derived shea butter, argan, coconut, and olive oils to create a rich lather that softens skin.
 From head to toe, you can indulge in silky-smooth, cleansed skin that's not only balanced but smells delicious.

 Best for face